 When the product responds to and answers the pain and concerns felt by users, without being demanding or needing training, you get that emotional response.

-I was General Counsel of VC-backed tech companies for 13 years (LoopUp and Drayson Technologies, which listed the digital health division Sensyne).
+I was General Counsel of VC-backed tech companies for 13 years (LoopUp and Drayson Technologies).
 So I was the customer taking complex compliance requirements and converting them into achievable, practical programs for a busy business to adopt and also allow for a great answer to the outside world.

 I believe the reaction we get to the product is due to that unique crossover experience and expertise leading to a tight focus on the customer, helping them getting what is a very frustrating and often unwelcome job done quickly, easily and perhaps with a bit of fun.
 I love hearing ‘this is so simple – I mean that in a good way’ as it means we’re hitting our target.

 First, I’d ask them to do something else… ;).
 Then I’d say the first principles for any startup are the same.
 There needs to be a particular pain that you are solving, a pain that people will pay to solve because the solution will bring them a return.
 A pain you’ve personal experience and expertise in, so that you can bring something unique to your solution that speaks very strongly to your intended customer.
 And don’t listen to those who use Henry Ford’s alleged statement (‘If I had asked people what they wanted, they would have said faster horses’) to exhort you not to listen to customers because they don’t know what they want or what’s possible.
 Your obligation is to listen to customers’ needs in the context of your own skill set and experience and find out how you can help take those customers ten steps forward into their future.

 Excellent!
 Bill Withers’ Lovely Day and a light pale ale craft beer!

 Keepabl will be presenting as part of the FinTech Stories Stage at FinTECHTalents this November.